izflare/RePair/README.md

 ```

 `<input>` is your input text data file.
-Size of constructed grammar and elapsed time for running will be displayed.
 If you execute with `--print` option, constructed grammar will also be displayed.